perplorm/perplorm.github.io/documentation/06-behaviors.markdown

 You can also look at [user contributed behaviors](/documentation/cookbook/user-contributed-behaviors.html).

-Behaviors bundled with Propel require no further installation and work out of the box.
+Behaviors bundled with ❊ Perpl ❊ require no further installation and work out of the box.

 ## Customizing Behaviors ##